moonbitlang/moonbit-evolution/proposals/0011-lexmatch-expression.mbt.md

     In this case, the regex pattern is `"\n"`, which matches a newline character at the beginning of the target.
 The `rest` variable will bind to the remaining suffix of the target after removing the matched prefix.

+  - Wildcard `_` followed by a comma, a regex pattern, another comma, and a rest variable.
+This so called "search mode" form, and can only be used under "first" match strategy.

+    The regex pattern will search for the first match in the target.
+The `_` matches the prefix before the match, and the rest variable will bind to the remaining suffix after the match.

+    The rest variable can be either a variable or a wildcard `_`.

+    E.g. `(_, "/\*" (".*?" as content) "\*/", _)`

+    In this case, the regex pattern is `"/\\*" (".*?" as content) "\\*/"`, which matches a block comment.
+The `_` matches the prefix before the block comment, and the last `_` matches the remaining suffix after the block comment.

 - **Regex Pattern**: Regex patterns have three forms: